-Under Victor’s artistic leadership, DCT launched the Green Room Series, an incubator program that developed over 35 original plays including Clean Living by Tony Award nominee Robert Askins (Hand to God) and performances by Tony Award winner and legendary actress Marian Seldes, Obie Award winners Laila Robins and Amy Warren.
+Under Victor’s artistic leadership, DCT launched the Green Room Series, an incubator program that developed over 35 original plays including Clean Living by Robert Askins (Hand to God).
 He produced 18 of them in ten productions at Theatre Row including three theater festivals—The Equality Plays Festival (plays about gender identity); Snapshots (plays about mature women, New York Times Critics Choice); and The Pearl Project (plays about Filipino-American diaspora).
-For the Green Room Series, he directed several new works in-development including Yussef El Guindi's Pilgrims Musa & Sheri in the New World (winner of the 2012 Steinberg Award for Best New Play) and Amy Hartman's Mad Honey.
+For the Green Room Series, he directed several new works in-development including Yussef El Guindi's Pilgrims Musa & Sheri in the New World (winner of the 2012 Steinberg Award for Best New Play).
 At Miami Theater Center, he directed Sarah Ruhl’s The Oldest Boy (mainstage) and Neil Labute’s The Mercy Seat (The SandBox Theatre).

-As an actor, he was in the First National Tour of the 1996 Broadway revival of The King & I that premiered at The Kennedy Center (starring Hayley Mills).
-He played reporter Walker Harris in Lee Blessing’s political drama, Two Rooms, directed by Jamie Richards, to critical acclaim (Theatre Row, NYC).
+As an actor, he was in the First National Tour of the 1997 Broadway revival of The King & I that premiered at The Kennedy Center (starring Hayley Mills).
+He played reporter Walker Harris in Lee Blessing’s political drama, Two Rooms, to critical acclaim (directed by Jamie Richards, Theatre Row, NYC).
 Victor originated lead roles in new works by award winning Filipino-American playwrights alongside Obie Award winner Ching Valdes-Aran: Eduardo in the world premiere of Resurrection by Eric Gamalinda, directed by Michael Sexton; and Anghel in The Female Heart by Linda Faigao-Hall, directed by Jamie Richards.
-Under Deborah Hedwall's direction, he has been a member of DHCO acting company and residency in Maremma, Italy where he played Harry Bagley in Caryl Churchill's Cloud 9, Lopakhin in Anton Chekhov's The Cherry Orchard, and recently, Medvedenko/Trigorin in Chekhov's The Seagull.
-At LAMDA, he played Claudius in Hamlet (directed by Gari Jones) and Hippolito in Thomas Middleton's Women Beware Women (directed by James Wallace).
-He has worked at several Off Broadway and regional theatre companies including Ensemble Studio Theatre, The Public Theater, Huntington Theatre, Lark Theatre, Luna Stage, Ma-Yi Theatre Co., and Queens Theatre in the Park.
+Under Deborah Hedwall's direction, he has been a member of DHCO acting company residency in Maremma, Italy, where he played Harry Bagley in Caryl Churchill's Cloud 9, Lopakhin in Anton Chekhov's The Cherry Orchard, and Medvedenko/Trigorin in The Seagull.
+He has worked at several Off Broadway and regional theatre companies including Ensemble Studio Theatre, The Public Theater, Huntington Theatre, Lark Theatre, Luna Stage, Ma-Yi Theatre, and Queens Theatre in the Park.